This common condition makes babies spit up often, and may cause a lot of discomfort.

 Medications can be helpful as well.
 Your child’s doctor might prescribe these for GERD in babies if an infant’s reflux prevents them from wanting food and gaining weight.
 Antacid medications will cause the milk coming up from the stomach to be less acidic, but it will not cause the reflux to stop.

-Most importantly, parents should still continue to put baby on his or her back while sleeping.
+Most importantly, parents should still continue to put the baby on his or her back while sleeping.
 Belly sleeping is a risk factor for SIDS.

 Good luck — and remember, white onesies never go out of style.